google/gapid/DEVDOC.md

 Note that while you attach the debugger and setup the breakpoint, the server might timeout waiting for a gRPC connection.
 You may increase this timeout by editing the `gapir/client:gRPCConnectTimeout` constant.

+## GAPIS build-time options to help with debugging

+See `gapis/config/config.go` for a list of various build-time config options that can help with debugging.

 ## How to profile AGI internals

 ### GAPIS